articoder/REF-UoA11-Ontology/README.md

-The turtle file (.ttl) contains the full design of the REF2014 UoA-11 Computer Science and Informatics Ontology.
+The turtle file (.ttl) contains the full design of the REF2014 (Research Excellence Framework 2014) UoA-11 Computer Science and Informatics Ontology.
 The file only provides approximately 50% of the original data, which contains the entities and the corresponding attribute data for the entity.